April 16, 2024

 If you’ve read our earlier blogs (such as this one), you’ll know that a skill is a learned activity while a competency is a combination of one’s skills, knowledge, abilities, and behavioural attributes.
 Skills and competencies are essential to managing human resources competently because both individuals and positions can be fully described in terms of the skills and competencies they possess and require.

-A skill database or competency database is a compilation of the skills and competencies within an organisation.
+A skills or competency inventory is therefore is a compilation of the skills and competencies within an organisation.
 However, it is more than just that.
-A skill database must act as a measuring or rating tool for each of the skills and competencies it holds.
+A skills inventory must act as a measuring or rating tool for each of the skills and competencies it holds.
 So, it must ideally include proficiency and expertise levels (wherever possible), qualifications, certifications, and much more.
-A well-defined competency database not only identifies the skills and competencies employees currently possess but also those that the organisation needs to acquire and support over time.
+A well-defined skills inventory not only identifies the skills and competencies employees currently possess but also those that the organisation needs to acquire and support over time.
 Such a catalogue of skills is usually drawn from self-assessments by employees or assessments conducted by the organisation or a combination of both.

 A list of skills and competencies

-Based on your organisation’s strategy and requirements, your skills database must include all the skills and competencies it possesses and requires.
+Based on your organisation’s strategy and requirements, your skills inventory must include all the skills and competencies you have and require.
 For better understanding, skills can be categorised as:

 • Technical skills (data analysis, computer programming languages, Excel, book-keeping, etc)